 Prerequisite: Placement is based upon the results of the ACT Test or required placement measures.
 This course is designed to support the writing process for English Language Learners (ELL) concurrently enrolled in Basic English (ENGL-090).
 This course assists students' understanding of Basic English (ENGL-090) assignments while guiding them through sentence composition, paragraph, essay composing processes, formal vocabulary building, grammar basics, punctuation, editing techniques, and presentation basics.
 A grade of C or higher is required to enroll in English I (ENGL-101).
-(This course does not meet degree and certificate requirements.)
 Course offered fall and spring semesters.